-Dr Anuradhini Kasthuriratne

-Dr A L Karunanayake

-Dr.EDPS.Fernando

-Dept of Public Health

-Dept of Anatomy

-Dept of Anatomy
+Dr Anuradhini Kasthuriratne Dept of Public Health Dr A L Karunanayake Dept of Anatomy Dept of Anatomy

 Health care and Medical Certificates

 Physical illness

 Students can obtain treatment for minor ailments from the University Medical Officer who is stationed at the University of Kelaniya.
 In event of an emergency they could contact any Consultant who works at the Colombo North Teaching Hospital.